nyakasko/homography_estimation/README.md

 # homography_estimation

- The code does feature matching (ASIFT) between two images and then applies normalized linear homography estimation, robustified by standard RANSAC.
+ The code does feature matching (SIFT) between two images and then applies normalized linear homography estimation, robustified by standard RANSAC.

  Example: